 PVC vs. Polypropylene: Safe Flue Gas Venting with Centrotherm

 When choosing a venting material, the debate of PVC vs. polypropylene is critical.
-Both materials are common in flue gas systems, but they are not created equal, especially for high-efficiency boilers, furnaces, and water heaters.
+Both are widely used in flue gas systems, but they are not created equal, especially for high-efficiency boilers, furnaces, and water heaters.

-While PVC pipe may be inexpensive, it was never designed for venting hot flue gases.
-Polypropylene venting systems, such as Centrotherm’s InnoFlue® and InnoFlue® Lite, are engineered for safe, cost-effective flue gas venting and are designed to work seamlessly with your heating system.
+While PVC pipe may be inexpensive, PVC, which stands for polyvinyl chloride, is not designed for venting hot flue gases.
+In contrast, polypropylene pipe, such as Centrotherm’s InnoFlue® and InnoFlue® Lite polypropylene piping systems, are engineered for safe, cost-effective flue gas venting and are designed to work seamlessly with your high efficiency heating system.

-At Centrotherm, we provide advanced safe flue gas venting solutions that deliver the safety, performance, and compliance that PVC cannot match in North America.
+At Centrotherm, we provide advanced polypropylene flue gas venting solutions that deliver the safety, performance, and compliance that PVC cannot match in North America for flue gas venting.

 Why Polypropylene Outperforms PVC Pipe